How to configure Round Robin

 A) Name: Give the pool configuration an identifiable name.

-B) Num Return: enter the number of IP’s you want returned in the pool.
+B) Num Return: enter the number of IP’s you want to be returned in the pool.

 C) Min Available: enter the minimum number of IP’s that must be available in the pool.